 →More buying power → sell more calls → more buying power.
 There is no line in the code that says stop.

 $.img runs the same loop, legally(ish).
-Every buy and sell is taxed 3%, and that 3% is reflected straight back to every holder.
+Every trade on the platform throws off fees, and those fees flow straight back to every holder.
 The more it trades, the more the loop pays.
 Hold the bag, the bag grows itself.

 No team wallet games.
 No hidden slippage.
-Just a 3% in, 3% out reflection tax that redistributes to every holder on every single trade — an infinite loop of buying power, pointed at your wallet instead of Robinhood's balance sheet.
+The platform's own trading fees get routed straight to holders on every single trade — an infinite loop of buying power, pointed at your wallet instead of Robinhood's balance sheet.

 The 2019 glitch was fake buying power that felt real. $.img is a real token that leans into the joke.